dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 called "***Context***".

-I'm creating a *new* Component called `Provider` and from its' `render` method it just returns what ever its' *child* is.
+I'm creating a *new* Component called `Provider` and from its `render` method it just returns what ever its *child* is.
 So we can *wrap* any Component in a `Provider` and it's going to `render` that Component.